awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 ## Task 1: Add EC2 instances to a patch group using tags<a name="sysman-patch-group-tagging-ec2"></a>

-For EC2 instances, you can add tags by using the AWS Systems Manager console, the Amazon EC2 console, the AWS CLI command `create-tags`, or the API action `CreateTags`\.
+For Amazon Elastic Compute Cloud \(Amazon EC2\) instances, you can add tags by using the AWS Systems Manager console, the Amazon EC2 console, the AWS Command Line Interface \(AWS CLI\) command `create-tags`, or the API action `CreateTags`\.

 **To add EC2 instances to a patch group \(AWS Systems Manager console\)**